Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/popupgallery.md

 <mediaImaging:BitmapImage ribbon:PopupGallery.Category="Bullet Library" UriSource="/Resources/Images/GalleryBulletsNone.png" />
 ```

-By default the categorization feature is disabled in `PopupGallery`.
+By default, the categorization feature is disabled in `PopupGallery`.
 You can enable it by binding your items to the [CategorizedItemsSource](xref:@ActiproUIRoot.Controls.Ribbon.Controls.PopupGallery.CategorizedItemsSource) property instead of the normal `ItemsSource` property.
 This tells `PopupGallery` to switch to categorized item mode.

 ## Categorized Item Filtering